secgroup/bulwark-experiments/casestudies-src/README.md

 The `http://attacker.com` website is accessible through the proxy on port `8080`.
 This malicious website integrates the AS IdP using the honest `client_id` and a malicious `redirect_uri` and can be used to mount the *Unauthorized login by auth. code redirection* attack.
 In particular, the attack is executed as follows
-1. The victim is tricked into clicking on the "Log in with AS" button at `attacker.com`
+1. The victim is tricked into clicking on the "Log in with AS" button at `attacker.com`.
-2. The victim is redirected to the `/get-code.php` page that saves the code and show an error.
+2. The victim is redirected to the `/get-code.php` page, that saves the victim auth. code and show an error.
-3. The attacker can replay the obtained code (in `attacker.com/log.txt`) to the artificial RP to log in as the victim.
+3. The attacker can replay the obtained code (in `attacker.com/log.txt`) to the artificial RP to log in as the victim:
+   1. The attacker visits `https://integrator.com/login`, clicks on "Log in with AS" and obtains a valid `state` parameters by extracting it from the auth-server.com URL `https://auth-server.com/oauth2/auth?response_type=code&client_id=67538654696&scope=email&redirect_uri=https%3A%2F%2Fintegrator.com%2Fas-verify&state=<STATE>`.
+   2. The attacker visits the callback page of integrator.com `https://integrator.com/as-verify?code=<CODE>&state=<STATE>` where,
+      - `<STATE>`: is the `state` parameter obtained at step 3.1
+      - `<CODE>`: is the victim auth. code that is stored in `attacker.com/log.txt`.
+   3. The attacker is now logged into integrator.com as the victim.

 ### Monitors

 1. The service worker monitor on the artificial RP is enabled by default and can be disabled by removing the `sw_monitor` folder in `/casestudies-src/artificial_rp/estensions/`.
-The monitor is currently configured for the AS (artificial IdP) integration: the configuration can be changed by editing the [sw.js](https://github.com/6Lp5GZYvrcWGwb20/bulwark_experiments/blob/master/casestudies-src/artificial_rp/extensions/sw_monitor/sw.js#L2) file.
+The monitor is currently configured for the AS (artificial IdP) integration: the configuration can be changed by editing the [sw.js](https://github.com/secgroup/bulwark-experiments/blob/master/casestudies-src/artificial_rp/extensions/sw_monitor/sw.js#L2) file.
-2. The proxy monitor on the artificial IdP can be enabled by decommenting [line 47](https://github.com/6Lp5GZYvrcWGwb20/bulwark_experiments/blob/master/casestudies-src/docker-compose.oauth.yml#L47) of the `docker-compose.oauth.yml` file.
+2. The proxy monitor on the artificial IdP can be enabled by decommenting [line 47](https://github.com/secgroup/bulwark-experiments/blob/master/casestudies-src/docker-compose.oauth.yml#L47) of the `docker-compose.oauth.yml` file.

+### Troubleshooting

+- **I'm not able to visit `https://integrator.com` or `https://attacker.com`**.
+  Make sure you set-up your browser to use the HTTP/HTTPS proxy that runs on
+  - Host: `localhost`
+  - Port: `8080`
+- **The certificate for `integrator.com`, `facebook.com`, ... is invalid!**
+  Install on your browser the certificate authority (CA) that you can download by visiting http://mitm.it (after configuring the proxy).
+  The CA is generated on your local machine the first time you run docker-compose.
+- **I installed the CA, but the certificate of `auth-server.com` is still invalid.**
+  This is an issue with recent versions of firefox.
+You can just add the exception for that website.

 ## PayPal